How to tell if you have a phobia

 Signs you may have a phobia include:

-• being excessively fearful of a situation or object on an ongoing basis, for six months or more
+• being extremely scared of a situation or object on an ongoing basis (six months or more)

 • feeling an intense need to avoid or escape from the feared situation or object